Dracy88/Machine-Learning/README.md

 # Machine-Learning
-Some projects to understand how to set a machine learning project and how
+Some projects of Machine Learning to understand the ML pipelines and the methods to make features and models.